sters/yaml-diff/README.md

 +   - "missing in a.yaml"
 ```

-Even if reverse specify, it also worked properly.
+Even if it reverse order, it also worked properly.

 ```text
 $ go run cmd/yaml-diff/main.go example/b.yaml example/a.yaml